360ZMEM/gwxie.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
+I'm Guanwen Xie(谢冠文), a senior year undergarduate student from Zhejiang University, and I'll accomplish my M.S. study in Tsinghua University, supervised by Prof. Daoyi Chen and Yong Ren.

+I major in Ocean Technology and I have keen interest in Computer Science and AI.
-I'm Xie Guanwen, a fourth-year student {style="text-align: justify;"}
+{style="text-align: justify;"}